laffra/auger/README.md

 # Running Auger

-To generate a unit test for any class or module, run your sample code using Auger as follows:
+To generate a unit test for any class or module, for Python 2 or 3, run your sample code using Auger as follows:

     import auger